University of Bohol

-The University of Bohol, also referred to by its acronym U.B., is a private nonsectarian co-educational basic and higher education institution institution of higher learning in Tagbilaran City, Bohol, Philippines.
+The University of Bohol, also referred to by its acronym U.B., is a private nonsectarian co-educational basic and higher education institution of higher learning in Tagbilaran City, Bohol, Philippines.
 It is the first university to be established in the province of Bohol.

 History

 It was established as the Rafael Palma College in 1946.
 Its main building is situated along Maria Clara Street.